clacassa/Game-of-Life/README.md

 ## Customization

 You can customize the appearance of the GUI by editing the file *etc/gtk-3.0/settings.ini*.
 Just edit the value of the **gtk-theme-name** key as following:

 To give a native look to the GUI,
 - On MacOS: replace **Venta** with **MacOS**.
 - On Linux: replace **Venta** with the name of your Desktop theme.
 - On Windows: **Venta** should do the job for Windows 10, but you can try **Windows-10-Acrylic** (contrasted).

-If the native look is not you proprity, here is the full list of featured themes:
+If the native look is not you proprity, you can try out these good loocking themes:
-- MacOS
 - Skeuos-Green
-- Venta
-- Windows-10-Acrylic
 - Orchis

 The themes are stored in *share/themes/* and all have a dark variant.